 Let us know right away!
 We want to hear your story.
-You can call us or you can also go to MyAED.us and click the “events and reports” tab to complete a Deployment Case Log.
+You can call or email, but you can also go to MyAED.US and click the “events and reports” tab to complete a Deployment Case Log.
 It is very important to track incidents and record the event data.

 WE ARE!!!
-Having a combined experience of over 60 years selling AEDs, with over 100,000 sold worldwide, AED.us knowledgeable staff are ready to answer any questions you may have.
+Having a combined experience of over 100 years selling AEDs, with over 100,000 sold worldwide, AED.us’ knowledgeable staff are ready to answer any questions you may have.
 We are trained, experienced, and passionate about AEDs!!!